oSharpey/cyber-obsidian/year-3/osm/CW2.md

 	- Looking through the result we can see one IP address mentioned 192.168.250.20.
 This can be further verified with a regex lookup
 		- `index=botsv1 sourcetype=winregistry host=we8105desk fileshare | rex field=key_path "(?<ip>(25[0-5]|2[0-4]\d|1\d\d|[1-9]?\d)(\.(25[0-5]|2[0-4]\d|1\d\d|[1-9]?\d)){3})" | search ip=* | stats values(ip)`
 1. **Locate and report how many unique PDF files did the ransomware encrypt on the remote file server?**
+	- We need to first find the hostname of the file server with ip 192.168.250.20
+		- `index=botsv1 sourcetype="XmlWinEventLog:Microsoft-Windows-Sysmon/Operational" 192.168.250.20`
+	- The dest_host and src_host have the most frequent value being *we9041srv* this is most likely our hostname
+	- First look at sysmon to see if there are any PDFs mentioned - gives us no resut
-2. **Locate and report how many unique text files did the ransomware encrypt on the Bob Smith’s host?**
+1. **Locate and report how many unique text files did the ransomware encrypt on the Bob Smith’s host?**
 	- Look at text files references in sysmon data
 		- `index=botsv1 sourcetype=XmlWinEventLog:Microsoft-Windows-Sysmon/Operational host=we8105desk *.txt`
 	- Look at the events - 2 unique events ID: 2 (File create time), ID 1 (process create)